debiki/talkyard-prod-one/README.md

        ./scripts/prepare-ubuntu.sh 2>&1 | tee -a talkyard-maint.log

-   (If you don't want to run all stuff in this script, you at least need to copy the sysctl `net.core.somaxconn` and `vm.max_map_count` settings in the script to your `/etc/sysctl.conf` config file — otherwise, the full-text-search-engine (ElasticSearch) won't work.
+   (If you don't want to run this whole script, you at least need to copy the sysctl `net.core.somaxconn` and `vm.max_map_count` settings in the script to your `/etc/sysctl.conf` config file — otherwise, the full-text-search-engine (ElasticSearch) won't work.
 Afterwards, run `sysctl --system` to reload the system configuration.)

-   Also do this, to avoid harmless but annoying language-missing warnings:

-       export LC_ALL=en_US.UTF-8

 1. Install Docker:

        ./scripts/install-docker-compose.sh 2>&1 | tee -a talkyard-maint.log

-1. Start a firewall: (and answer Yes to the question you'll get.
+1. Install a firewall, namely *ufw*: (and answer Yes to the question you'll get.
 You can skip this if you use Google Cloud Engine; GCE already has a firewall)

        ./scripts/start-firewall.sh 2>&1 | tee -a talkyard-maint.log